Lekgalake/Lekgalake/README.md

 - 👋 Hi, I’m @Gift makanatleng
-- 👀 I’m interested in software development
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 0796798422